Tourist boat capsizes during a thunderstorm in Vietnam, leaving 34 dead. 8 people remain missing

 HA LONG BAY, Vietnam (AP) — A boat carrying tourists capsized during a sudden thunderstorm in Vietnam on Saturday afternoon during a sightseeing excursion, killing 34 people, state media reported.
 Eight others remain missing.

-The Wonder Sea boat was carrying 48 passengers and five crew members during the tour of Ha Long Bay, a popular destination for visitors, according to the reports.
+The Wonder Sea boat was carrying 48 passengers and five crew members — all of them Vietnamese — during the tour of Ha Long Bay, a popular destination for visitors, according to the reports.

 Rescue workers saved 11 people, and recovered the dead near the site of the capsizing, VNExpress newspaper said.
 Twenty-three people remain missing.
 Authorities had earlier reported that 12 people had been rescued, but later revised the figure to 11.